 Carpenter Bees in Eastern Tennessee

-Carpenter bees are a wood-destroying insect.
-However, unlike termites, carpenter bees do not actually eat wood.
-Instead, they get their name from their habit of boring into wood to create chambers for their eggs.
-They prefer to excavate tunnels in wood, particularly in lumber that is dry and weathered.
+Carpenter bees get their name from their habit of boring into wood, creating chambers to raise their young.
 Along with bumblebee queens, carpenter bees are the largest native bees in the United States.
-Carpenter bees can be found across the southern United States from Arizona to Florida and in the eastern United States.
-Here in Tennessee, they are common in the summertime.
+Carpenter bees can be found across the southern United States from Arizona to Florida and in the eastern United States, north to New York.
+They do not eat wood but cause damage to structures by excavating tunnels in wood, particularly in lumber that is dry and weathered.

 Carpenter Bee Habitat